-Prior to joining CAPA, Darin served multiple roles within AFS Intercultural Programs USA, with a focus on program design, development and implementation.
-He managed the Faces of America Diversity Scholarships to Study Abroad program and developed and implemented the U.S. Department of State Youth Exchange and Study Abroad Program.
+Prior to joining CAPA, Darin served multiple roles within AFS Intercultural Programs USA, with a focus on program design, development, and implementation.
+He managed the Faces of America Diversity Scholarships to Study Abroad program and developed and implemented the US Department of State Youth Exchange and Study Abroad Program.

 He is a graduate of Northwestern University, where he studied Political Science.
 He earned an MPA in Public Sector Management and Leadership from California State University Northridge.